0wulf/0wulf.github.io/blog/mangopimqpro.md

   <img src="assets/mangopi-led.png" width="600"/>
 </div>

-I opted to use UART and got a 3.3V UART to USB adapter, soldering it to the I/O pins as usual.
+I opted to use UART and got a 3.3V UART to USB adapter, connecting to the soldered I/O pins as usual.
 <div align=center>
   <img src="assets/mangopi-uart.png" width="600" />
 </div>